BillyNoble2/BillyNoble2/README.md

+<h1>Billy Noble - Software Developer</h1>
+<h2>About Me</h2>
+<p> Having spent 9 years working as a Structural Engineer, in 2022 I returned to University to study an MSc in Software Development at the University of Strathclyde.</p>
+<p>This course taught me the fundamentals of the software development lifecycle, methods of working, requirements gathering and the importance of prototyping.
+The course also introduced several technical aspects including object-oriented programming principles, introduction to databases and SQL and the importance of security when developing software.</p>
+<p>The course finished with a solo cross platform development project.
+I developed "StructuralAssistant" a mobile application for iOS and Android to assist structural engineers in carrying out beam analysis calculations.
+The application was written using React Native with Firebase providing authentication and data storage solutions. </p>

 <h2>Tools that I am comfortable using</h2>
 <p id = "tools">
           <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/visualstudio/visualstudio-plain.svg" height = "45" width = "45" alt = "Visual Studio"/>